 Step 1.
 Define Stakeholders of Complexity

-Perceived is an important word in the previous paragraphs.
-When we are saying the product or service is too complex, we mean it is too complex for someone…
+The word “Perceived” in the previous paragraph is a keyword.
+When we say the product or service is too complex, we mean it is too complex for someone…

 - Have a look at the website of your organization.
 Does it look like a complex one for you?
 Probably not, if you have been using it for a long time.
 What about someone who just came from a search engine and has 2-3 seconds to find the right information?